Commercial Vehicle Operations for Arizona Roles and Responsibilities

 Receive and store information on commercial vehicle violations from enforcement agencies for processing credentials.

-ADOT Motor Vehicle Division registers the commercial vehicles.
+ADOT Motor Vehicle Division registers commercial vehicles.
 They also provide licenses to drivers and plates to the vehicles.

 ADOT ECD Inspects vehicles to ensure their legality and identifies stolen vehicles and vehicle parts.
 They provide internal investigations, fraud investigations, and other investigative services.